Eger: Ottoman rule

-While István Dobó and his soldiers managed to defend the fortress in 1552, in 1596 the captain at that time and the foreign mercenaries under his rule handed it over.
-This was the beginning of the 91-year-long Turkish rule in Eger.
+While István Dobó and his soldiers managed to defend the fortress in 1552, in 1596, the captain at that time and the foreign mercenaries under his rule handed it over, initializing the 91-year-long Ottoman rule in Eger.
 The Eger minaret, which was built at the end of the 17th century, preserves the memory of this period.
-Among all the buildings of this type, the minaret of Eger is found in the northernmost point of the former Ottoman Empire.
-During the Turkish occupation Eger became the seat of a vilayet which is a Turkish domain including several sanjaks.
+Among all the buildings of this type, the minaret of Eger is the northernmost point of the former Ottoman Empire.
+During the Ottoman occupation Eger became the seat of a vilayet (which is an Ottoman domain including several sanjaks.)
 Churches were converted into mosques, the castle rebuilt, and other structures erected, including public baths and minarets.

 The rule of the Turks in Central Hungary began to collapse after a failed Ottoman attempt to capture Vienna.
-The Vienna-based Habsburgs, who controlled the rest of Hungary, apart from Transylvania, steadily expelled the Turks from the country.
-The castle of Eger was starved into surrender by the Holy League army led by Charles V, Duke of Lorrine in 1687, after the castle of Buda had been retaken in 1686.
-Eger was relieved from Turkish rule in December, 1687.
-Although the reoccupation was effected by a siege (which starved out the defenders) and not by a bombardment, the town fell into a very poor state.
-According to the ... records there were only 413 houses in the area within the town walls which were habitable and most of these were occupied by left over Turkish families.
+The Vienna-based Habsburgs, who controlled the rest of Hungary (apart from Transylvania) steadily expelled the Turks from the country.
+The castle of Eger was starved into surrender by the Holy League army led by Charles V, Duke of Lorraine in 1687, after the castle of Buda had been retaken in 1686.
+Eger was relieved from Ottoman rule in December 1687.
+Although the reoccupation was affected by a siege (which starved out the defenders) and not by a bombardment, the town fell into a very poor state.
+According to the records, there were only 413 houses in the area within the town walls which were habitable, and most of these were occupied by Turkish families.